 - requires vape shops to have a tobacco permit;

 - prohibits advertising vape and other alternate nicotine products as cessation devices or healthy alternatives to smoking and, among other provisions; and

 - requires the Alcoholic Beverage Control Board to regulate e-cigarettes and vape products.

 The law also in various ways restricts the in-store and online sale of alternative nicotine products and electronic nicotine delivery systems to minors.
 A conviction for selling or giving anyone under the age of 19 one of these products would result in a $100 to $300 fine and up to 30 days in jail.
 The bill also prohibits advertising such products near schools and or opening vape shops within 1,000 feet of a school, childcare facility, church, youth center or public library, playground or park.

-Although there are more than 15,000 flavors for vaping liquid, under the bill, retailers and manufacturers could only advertise the flavors of tobacco, mint or menthol on outdoor billboards.
+Although there are more than 15,000 flavors for vaping liquid, under the law, retailers and manufacturers can only advertise the flavors of tobacco, mint or menthol on outdoor billboards.
 “They can advertise anywhere but billboards,” said Drummond.
-Businesses could continue to sell various vape flavors to adults but could only advertise those three flavors on billboards, under the law.
+Businesses can continue to sell various vape flavors to adults but only advertise those three flavors on billboards, under the law.

 In Alabama, almost 8,000 retailers sell tobacco products.
 The number of vape shops in the state is unknown since under previous law those businesses were not required to have a tobacco permit.

 Meanwhile in the U.S. House of Representatives, U.S. Rep. Robert Aderholt, R-Haleyville, is the sponsor of legislation (HR 2084) to raise the minimum age to buy tobacco products to 21 and require more age verification for the online sale of vaping products.
 His bill has been assigned to the Energy and Commerce Committee.